 Women’s empowerment can only be achieved when we include men and boys.
 Men are often those who define and keep women within their boundaries.
 But when we engage with them they realize that their wives’ empowerment benefits the whole family.

-Promoting gender equality and empowering women is one of the eight United Nations Millennium Development Goals (MDGs).
+Promoting gender equality and empowering women is one of the seventeen Sustainable Development Goals (SDGs).
 For CARE, it’s the key to lifting entire families out of poverty – and it defines our programs worldwide.